 Yes – but there is also an in-season evaluation done by the previous season’s coach that helps form a true picture of a player’s ability.
 Taken together, the Spring assessment and coach evaluation will determine team structure for the following year.
 Additional input from next year’s coach(es) may also be required.
 Goalkeepers are usually assessed separately.
 The goal of Bays United at the U12 level is to have players of like ability playing on the same team and to foster an environment where players can be challenged, develop their technical skills and most importantly, have fun!

-If my child doesn’t make the Blue team, are there other opportunities to play at this level?
+If my child doesn’t make the Gold team, are there other opportunities to play at this level?

-Bays will strive to give players on the White team opportunities to play at the Blue level.
-At U12, players who show commitment, dedication and a positive attitude in addition to good technical abilities, will be offered the chance to occasionally play with a Blue team.
+Bays will strive to give players on a Silver team opportunities to play at the Gold level.
+At U12, players who show commitment, dedication and a positive attitude in addition to good technical abilities, will be offered the chance to occasionally play with a Gold team.
 This is called “soft-tiering” and is meant to recognize that player development is ongoing and that children develop at different rates.
 The decision to soft-tier a player will be at the sole discretion of the coaches involved and the Bays technical staff.

 Are there standings?